Cancer Awareness Day 2019 – How To Early Detect, Prevent Cancer & Govt Schemes?

 - Change in bladder or bowel movement.

 If an individual suspects any of the above mentioned signs, immediate medical intervention must be acquired.
 There are various tests available for detection of cancer such as PAP smear, FNAC, VIA (Visual inspection with acetic acid for cervical cancer), ultrasound and mammography.
 Mammography is for detection of cancer in breasts.
-Cervical cancer is on the rise among women in India ,and PAP smear test is done for its early detection.
+Cervical cancer is on the rise among women in India, and PAP smear test is done for its early detection.
 Read More 10 Must Know Facts about Breast Cancer

-Self examination of lumps or ulcers in mouth or genitals is helpful in detecting cancer.
-Chewing of gutka, pan masala, tobacco and smoking are also the leading causes of cancer of mouth, throat, food pipe, stomach, liver and lungs.
+Self-examination of lumps or ulcers in mouth or genitals is helpful in detecting cancer.
+Chewing of gutka, pan masala, tobacco, and smoking are also the leading causes of cancer of mouth, throat, food pipe, stomach, liver, and lungs.
 Immoral or genetical sex might lead to an HIV infection which can cause cervix cancer.

 How World Cancer Day is Celebrated?

 World Cancer Day is celebrated on 4th February every year to commemorate all the efforts done by the WHO, United Nations, governmental and non-governmental health organizations towards making the strategy to fight against cancer, spreading messages about this epidemic disease and its treatment including its precautionary measures by uniting all the people on a global basis.
-Also Know: How to Be safe from Nipah Virus
+[Also Know: How to Be safe from Nipah Virus]

 Risks Factors Causing Cancer

-Government of India Cancer Prevention Schemes
+The government of India Cancer Prevention Schemes

 Certain Government schemes are also available which support certain people for cancer treatment.
 These are the following schemes available for cancer patients-

 - Grants Being Offered- The Health Minister’s Discretionary Grants offers up to a maximum of Rs.
-50,000 to poor patients in regards to assistance with a part of the hospitalisation or treatment in government hospitals in cases where free medical facilities aren’t available.
+50,000 to poor patients in regards to assistance with a part of the hospitalization or treatment in government hospitals in cases where free medical facilities aren’t available.

-- Schemes fFor Retired Officials-The Central Government Health Scheme (CGHS) is applicable for retired Central Government employees and dependents, which cover cancer treatment at approved rates from any hospital, apart from the hospitals set up under CGHS.
+- Schemes for Retired Officials-The Central Government Health Scheme (CGHS) is applicable for retired Central Government employees and dependents, which cover cancer treatment at approved rates from any hospital, apart from the hospitals set up under CGHS.

 - Free Travels-Railways offers completely free travel to cancer patients while the bystander has to pay only 25% of Class II fare.
-Air concession of 50% is offered to patients travelling for their treatment.
+Air concession of 50% is offered to patients traveling for their treatment.

 State Government Sponsored Schemes towards Cancer Prevention

 - Aarogyasri Scheme: Introduced by the Government of Telangana, this scheme provides financial aid to families living below poverty line of up to Rs.
 2 lakhs in one year for treatment of serious ailments that require hospitalization and even surgery.
-Of the 938 treatments included in this scheme, cancer treatment is one of them and covers surgery, radiation and chemotherapy.
+Of the 938 treatments included in this scheme, cancer treatment is one of them and covers surgery, radiation, and chemotherapy.

 - Cancer Suraksha Scheme: The government of Kerala, offers the Cancer Suraksha Scheme, under which children below 18 years of age can avail free cancer treatment through some designated government hospitals in the state.

 - Mahatma Jyotiba Phule Jan Arogya Yojana: The state of Maharashtra offers this scheme where 971 surgeries or procedures are covered for those holding yellow ration cards, Antyodaya Anna Yojana card (AAY), Annapurna card and orange ration card.
-The Scheme provides coverage for meeting all expenses related to hospitalisation of beneficiary up to Rs.
+The Scheme provides coverage for meeting all expenses related to the hospitalization of beneficiary up to Rs.
 1,50,000 per family, per year.